Eek, a Penis!: Plot summary

-Meanwhile, Cartman, taking Kyle's warning about the dangers of inner-city students who will "fucking murder him", disguises himself as a middle-aged Hispanic man named "Mr. Cartmenez", and teaches his students how white people are able to succeed even when they cannot: by cheating, citing New England Patriots head coach Bill Belichick's success after cheating in the Spygate football scandal.
+Meanwhile, Cartman, taking Kyle's warning about the dangers of inner-city students who will "fucking murder him", disguises himself as a middle-aged Hispanic man named "Mr. Cartmenez", and teaches his students how white people can succeed even when they cannot: by cheating, citing New England Patriots head coach Bill Belichick's success after cheating in the Spygate football scandal.
 Cartman often wonders aloud "How do I reach these kids?"
 When the kids do amazingly well, they are then challenged to take the hardest, most secure standardized test in the state.
 When the kids begin to doubt Cartman's methods, he again points to Belichick, implying that after he decided to win a game "for real", he ended up losing (to the New York Giants in Super Bowl XLII).
 The kids are encouraged by this, and all receive perfect scores (by cheating).

-While Mrs. Garrison is moping in the park, the mouse with his penis shows up and allows itself to be caught, and Mrs. Garrison undergoes an operation to become Mr. Garrison again.
+While Mr. Garrison is moping in the park, the mouse with his penis shows up and allows itself to be caught, and Mr. Garrison undergoes an operation to become Mr. Garrison again.
 He arrives back at school and explains that he now realizes that the true judge of gender is whether someone can get pregnant.
 The episode concludes when one teacher objects that his wife cannot have babies because of ovarian cancer, and Mr. Garrison responds with, "Well then get an AIDS test, Thomson, 'cause your wife's a dude, faggot!...
 Yeah!
 I'm back!" while jumping in the air as the mouse (who grew the penis) lets out a squeak.

 Cultural references

-A large part of the plot parodies the film, Stand and Deliver (Garfield High School / Jim Davis High School)--and Dangerous Minds--with Cartman assuming a similar role that of Jaime Escalante, although where in the film, the students are falsely accused of cheating, in the episode, the students actually do cheat, at Cartman's encouragement, and get away with it.
+A large part of the plot parodies the film Stand and Deliver (Garfield High School / Jim Davis High School)--and Dangerous Minds—with Cartman assuming a similar role that of Jaime Escalante, although where in the film, the students are falsely accused of cheating, in the episode, the students actually do cheat, at Cartman's encouragement, and get away with it.

 A scene where Mrs. Garrison's penis and a mouse sing a duet references the 1986 film An American Tail, with the song performed similar to "Somewhere Out There".
 Reference is also made to Bill Belichick, coach of the New England Patriots, the Spygate scandal of 2007, and Super Bowl XLII.

 The episode name is a reference to dancehall singer Eek-A-Mouse, a close friend of South Park co-creator Trey Parker.

 The focus on cheating in the episode started as a reference to the 2007 New England Patriots videotaping controversy with the creators expecting the Patriots to win Super Bowl XLII.
 The episode had to be changed when the Giants actually beat the Patriots.